IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 ---
-title: Transcripts, Captions and Subtitles - General Considerations
+title: Transcripts, Captions, and Subtitles - General Considerations
 id: 231
 layout: recipe
 tags: [Transcripts, Captions, Subtitles]
-summary: "General Considerations for using Transcripts, Captions and Subtitles"
+summary: "General Considerations for using Transcripts, Captions, and Subtitles"
 ---

 ## Use Case

-This meta recipe describes options when using Transcripts, Captions and Subtitles with your resources considering desired user experience.
+This meta recipe describes options when using Transcripts, Captions, and Subtitles with your resources considering desired user experience.

 ## Transcripts